 Step 4: Integrate Our Help With Your Love and Support

 Finally, you will be an integral part of your loved one’s continuum, but you are not solely responsible for them.
-You can help your loved one by stepping back and allowing staff to do the job of helping your loved one so that you can simply provide support, encouragement, and love to the client while they are actively in treatment at Arbor Wellness.
+You can help your loved one by stepping back and allowing staff to do the job.
+This allows you to provide support, encouragement, and love while they are actively in treatment at Arbor Wellness.
 When it is time to re-integrate your loved one back into family dynamics, staff will provide information and guidance about how to do so effectively.

 Learn More About the Mental Health Continuum

-When your loved one leaves Arbor, you can help them by continuing to focus on taking care of yourself and being a role model to your loved one around the willingness to change and the commitment to follow through on recommendations and referrals you have been given.
+When your loved one leaves Arbor, you can help them by continuing to focus on taking care of yourself.
+Being a role model to your loved one around the willingness to change can make a huge difference.